-10 Ecommerce SEO Mistakes You’re Probably Making
+10 Ecommerce SEO Mistakes You Are Making

 Have you just painstakingly built your online store, but aren’t seeing the results you desire?
 Chances are, you may have made one of the common ecommerce SEO mistakes!
 With continuous Google algorithm updates, old strategies may be playing a bad joke on your rankings, while flashy visual effects may be actually harming your business.